brmdv/machine-malfunction-detection/readme.md

 | bram		|info						 |

-**Note:** Just use command below to install the required libary with correct version to run the program smoothly.
+**Note:** Just use command `pip install -r requiement.txt` to install the required libary with correct version and run the program smoothly.

-"pip install -r requiement.txt"

 # **MIMII Dataset: Sound Dataset for Malfunctioning Industrial Machine Investigation and Inspection**